compute-io/linear-regression/README.md

 });
 ```

-By default, the implementation assumes both the slope and *y*-intercept are unknown.
+By default, the implementation assumes both the slope and *y*-intercept are __unknown__.
 Should either one or both be known, set the corresponding options.

 ``` javascript
 var model;